TikaFlow/bash-sql/README.md

 > prototype: serial([`n`])

 Returns a random serial number.
-If an integer argument `N` is specified, it is used as the length of the serial number, Otherwise, the length is 8.
+If an integer argument `n` is specified, it is used as the length of the serial number, Otherwise, the length is 8.

 ### set